Rajan316/healthcare-analytics/Framingham/README.md

 Framingham case study aims to predict whether or not a patient has a risk of coronary heart disease within a span of 10 years.

 ## Dataset description
-The dataset is a small subset of possible FHS dataset, having 4240 observations and 16 variables. <br /> The dataset was obtained from https://courses.edx.org/asset-v1:MITx+15.071x_2a+2T2015+type@asset+block/framingham.csv  <br />
+The dataset is a small subset of possible FHS dataset, having 4240 observations and 16 variables.
+The dataset was obtained from https://courses.edx.org/asset-v1:MITx+15.071x_2a+2T2015+type@asset+block/framingham.csv
-More information about the data set used in this study can be found at: https://biolincc.nhlbi.nih.gov/static/studies/teaching/framdoc.pdf

-We will investigate risk factors collected in the first data collection for the study:.
+We will investigate risk factors collected in the data collection for the study:.

 * Demographic risk factors
     * __male__: Gender of patient.
 The variable is a binary named “male” in the dataset.